 The Basser Center for BRCA at Penn Medicine’s Abramson Cancer Center announces the Basser External Research Grant Program, which focuses on projects that have the potential to advance the care of individuals living with BRCA1 and BRCA2 mutations.
 Research grant applications in basic science, prevention, disease interception, and early detection and relevant to the study of BRCA1/2 will be considered.

-The application for 2025 is now open.
-View details and application and instructions:
+The application period for 2025 is now closed.

 Current Internal Grant Awardees

-Sympathetic Innervention Inhibits High Grade Serous Ovarian Cancer Intestinal Metastasis in the Setting of BRCA1/2 Dysfunction
+• Sympathetic Innervation Inhibits High Grade Serous Ovarian Cancer Intestinal Metastasis in the Setting of BRCA1/2 Dysfunction

 Current External Grant Awardees